A curated selection of useful things for postgraduate researchers finishing their PhD or preparing for their viva.

 - Jenna Murray de Lopez, “We need to talk about… Corrections part 1” and “We need to talk about… Corrections part 2“

 There is a wealth of material on the viva and viva preparation out there on the internet.
 I’m very happy that Viva Survivors has been so valuable to so many people since I launched it in June 2012, both as the podcast and the blog.
 It came out of a workshop that I deliver called Viva Survivor; often on the workshop one of the common pieces of feedback I got was that it was great to hear my story as well as the advice or techniques I was trying to pass on.
-This got me thinking, and eventually lead to the podcast.
+This got me thinking, and eventually lead to the podcast, and then later the blog.

-Many institutions offer similar training, but if you’re interested in having me come to your university and talk to you and your colleagues then please get in touch or pass my details on to your graduate school.
+Many institutions offer similar training, but if you’re interested in having me talk to you and your colleagues then please get in touch or pass my details on to your graduate school.

 Now, over to you!